Claualvarez/ECCB2020/Conservation_and_covariation.md

 **3. Examine the [results](https://toolkit.tuebingen.mpg.de/jobs/hemerythrins_matras)**

-## Exercise 3: Identify conserved sites
+## Exercise 3: Identify conserved sites with ConSurf
 1. Go to the ConSurf web server
 2. Use a PDB identifier to visualize conserved and variable sites. \
   We selected the ``2hmq`` structure.